Campus Check List

 You’ve picked several possible dates for your event and submitted them in the Event Request Form.
 We will be checking our calendar and getting back to you on these dates immediately.

 We find that a successful event date is often scheduled on a weeknight when there are few campus events going on (i.e. big sporting events, concerts) or on the same night that the campus ministry normally meets.

-The event start time should be specific and plan for the event to last 2 hours and 15 minutes (that includes 45 minutes for questions).
+The event start time should be specific and plan for the event to last 2 hours (that includes 30 minutes for questions).
 Even if the event is taking place during the normal ministry meeting time, it is best to advertise it as a special event.
 That way more skeptics will attend.